ksafranski/twitter-stream-aggregator/README.md

 ### Docker & Binci

-In order to create a consistent development environment, [Docker](https://www.docker.com) is utilized to containerize all aspects.
+In order to create a consistent development environment, [Docker](https://www.docker.com) is utilized to containerize the application.

 In order to manage the Docker container(s), [Binci](https://github.com/binci/binci) is utilized.
 To install, run the following: